aptech/docs/docs/CR-getHeaders.rst

     //sheet of the XLSX file
     headers = getHeaders(fname);

-After the above code, 'headers' will contain:
+After the above code, *headers* will contain:

 ::